Last Updated on August 26, 2022 by SulaBeauty Staff

 Things you will need on How to Paint Press On Nails

-Before heading over to discuss the process of painting false nails, let us see the list of items we might need for the same:
+Before discussing the process of painting false nails, make sure you know how to apply press on nails properly.
+Now let us see the list of items we might need for the same:

 - Press-on nails kit including different nail sizes, nail trimmer, filer, and a size chart.

 - A Paper towel will be required if the nail polish drips.

 - Brushes, if you wish to make patterns on the press-ons.

 - Cotton buds for securing fake nails.